 - continue to provide education counseling and advisement, career counseling, assistance with completing interrupted degrees, and assistance with gaining re-entry into the University after academic dismissal

 - work with representatives of the ACCESS Center to better promote their services to under-represented and underserved communities.

 - Diversity at UD

 - Office of Equity & Inclusion

 - Diversity Abroad

 Professional and Continuing Studies serves the state, the nation and the world

-As the adult and nontraditional learners’ portal to UD, Professional and Continuing Studies impacted more than 15,000 students last year.
-Click here to learn more about UD PCS’s impact.
+As the adult and nontraditional learners’ portal to UD, Professional and Continuing Studies impacted nearly 17,000 students last year.
+Click here to learn more about UD PCS’ impact.